Good morning :)

 Cubex Tubings Ltd

 Cubex Tubings manufactures copper and copper alloy tubes, rods, and pipes used in electrical, refrigeration, and industrial applications.
 The company supplies domestic and export markets.
-Performance depends on copper price today in India, export demand, production efficiency, and infrastructure-linked consumption in power, HVAC, and engineering industries.
+Performance depends on today's copper price in India, export demand, production efficiency, and infrastructure-linked consumption in the power, HVAC, and engineering industries.

 Madhav Copper Ltd